 Every season is etched in their memories: the good, the bad, the rain, the frost, the yield, the pests, the droughts.
 No two years are ever exactly alike, even after 45, 50, or 60 seasons.

-In our study of young farmers, we learned that many of them plan to have at least 50 crops, retiring perhaps, as young as 72.
+, we learned that many of them plan to have at least 50 crops, retiring perhaps, as young as 72.

 One young man, who had recently taken over his father’s operation, told me that he achieved yields last season that his father never even dreamed about.
 “How did you make the change so fast,” I asked; “was it the year, the weather, a different seed?”